NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Specimen.page.md

 <a name="parent"></a>
 #### parent
-If a sample has been split into multiple parts, each SHOULD be represented using an additional Specimen resource, referencing the parent sample through the parent element.
+If a sample has been split into multiple parts, such as DNA being extracted from a primary sample, each SHOULD be represented using an additional Specimen resource, referencing the parent sample through the parent element.
 ```json
 "parent": [
         {